New iPad Air 4 release date, price, specs and news

 iPad Air 4 release date and price

-The iPad Air 4 will come out next in October 2020, as Apple announced at its Sept.
-15 Time Flies event.
+The iPad Air 4 has a release date of October 2020.
 You can pre-order it now at Apple.com.

-The iPad Air starts at $599, and will be sold by all the traditional vendors, including Apple itself.
+The new iPad Air has a starting price of $599, and will be sold by all the traditional vendors, including Apple itself.
 This is a $100 price jump, from the $499 iPad Air 3.

 That model comes with 64GB of storage, and you can upgrade that storage to 256GB, for an extra $150, which bumps its price to $749.
 Adding cellular LTE connectivity costs $130 extra.